els-p/Bot_or_Human/README.md

 The text from post titles were stripped of accent and punctuation.
 Some punctuation that were not caught by the <i> string</i> module in python were replaced with a ':' (colon) which converted it to become recognisable.
 The data was then shuffled.

 ## Modelling
+Post titles were used as the feature in the modelling.
+I had initially considered post content but noted that it is common for users to post pictorial content without text content.
+Hence using titles will be more relevant for predictions.

+The features were engineering through Count, Term frequency–inverse document frequency and Hash vectorizers and respectively fitted into the following classifers:
+1. Multinomial Naive Bayes
+2. Bernoulli Naive Bayes
+3. Logistic Regression

+The best performing model turned out to be Logistic Regression.
+I also ran GridSearch to find out if introduction of any penalty will improve the model performance.
+Introduction of penalties did not improve model scores.

+In summary Logistic Regression